Reverse Aging Exercises – the Perfect Answer to Anti-Aging.

 But are our bodies in good enough shape to enjoy the extra years?
 In many cases no, but you can easily do something about it.

-If we don’t take care of ourselves as we age by exercising regularly then our body ceases up ( from resting and rusting), becomes weak and unable to support us into a ripe old age.
+If we don’t take care of ourselves as we age by exercising regularly then our body ceases up ( from resting and rusting), becomes weak and, is unable to support us into a ripe old age.

 You might also like to read this helpful article about how to improve your bone density with natural methods which I came across on the startsat60 blog – it’s well worth a look for all you baby boomers out there.

-One of the reasons for this is because of the Symptoms of Sarcopenia.
+One of the reasons for this is the Symptoms of Sarcopenia.

 And I know a lot of people are going to ask, “What is Sarcopenia?”
 I have never heard of it!

-In short, Sarcopenia is the loss of muscle mass or wasting with aging and happens to virtually everyone but you can regain muscle mass after the age of 60.
+In short, Sarcopenia is the loss of muscle mass or wasting with aging causing you loss of independence and it happens to virtually everyone……but you can regain muscle mass after the age of 60.